Fazendaaa/ruby/README.md

 ## Project Euler

 Projects that I found to be one of the most interesting for those who want to do something in a new language.

+>"There’s something magical about the way that Ruby just flows from your fingertips." **[Ben Lewis](https://blog.engineyard.com/2015/five-ruby-methods-you-should-be-using)**